-Congratulations on your decision to attend Minnesota State Community and Technical College.
 Whether you are attending one of our campuses in Detroit Lakes, Fergus Falls, Moorhead or Wadena, or attending online or at an off-site location, your success is our No. 1 priority.
+We are honored you have chosen to attend M State, and it is our privilege to support you every step along the way to graduation.